AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/live-hub-mobile-experience-for-learners.md

 ---
-title: Live Hub mobile experience for Learners
+title: Use Live Hub on mobile as a Learner
 description: Learn what Live Hub features are available to Learners in the Adobe Learning Manager mobile app, from joining a session to leaving one.
 ---

-# Live Hub mobile experience for Learners
+# Use Live Hub on mobile as a Learner

 Use the Adobe Learning Manager mobile app to join and participate in Live Hub sessions from your iOS or Android device.
 During a session, you can interact with Instructors and participants, respond to polls and quizzes, collaborate in breakout rooms, and access shared content directly from your mobile device.